 The single-space instructions are applicable to both the postcode point and unit polygon products.
-Microsoft® Excel®, Microsoft Access, MapInfo® and ESRI® GIS systems have been included to provide guidance when using CSV and other formats.
+Microsoft[®] Excel[®], Microsoft Access[®], MapInfo[®] and ESRI[®] GIS formats have been included to provide guidance when using CSV and other formats.

 The underlying theory for all of the methods is principally the same, in that all current spaces are removed and then a single space added before the third character from the right.